HermanGran/RobotArm/README.md

 * **Inverse Kinematics Solver:** Implements an IK solver to move the arm towards target point using the [Cyclic Coordinates Descent](http://rodolphe-vaillant.fr/entry/114/cyclic-coordonate-descent-inverse-kynematic-ccd-ik) approach (CCD IK)
+* **Example:** Also includes an example of two boxes rotating.
+Found under examples/example/Example.cpp

 ## Installation and Setup
 ### 1. **Clone the repository:**